Field Schools

 ANTH 3275 Archaeological Remote Sensing

 The archaeologist’s toolkit is changing rapidly as new technologies allow us to map sites and features without digging.
-In this course, students engage in hands-on learning with terrestrial and aerial remote sensing technologies including ground penetrating radar, electromagnetic induction and LiDAR.
-Our 2023 season runs from April 27 to May 10 with Parks Canada, and Les Amis de Grand-Pré will engage us in mapping two unmarked 18th century cemeteries at Windsor and Falmouth, Nova Scotia.
-Prerequisite: ANTH1271 Introduction to Archaeology (or equivalent).
-For more information, contact Dr. Jonathan Fowler.
+In this course, learn how to use Ground-Penetrating Radar (GPR), Light Detection and Ranging (LiDAR), and other remote sensing techniques to find and map archaeological sites and landscapes.
+Our 2024 season runs from April 26 to May 10.
+Prerequisite: ANTH 1271 Introduction to Archaeology (or equivalent).
+Field fee: $200.
+For more information, contact Dr. Jonathan Fowler

 ANTH 3373/3374/4464 Fieldwork in Archaeology